zfphex/blog/README.md

 - [x] Add time to logging.
 - [x] HTML, CSS & JS minification.
 - [x] Syntax highlighting https://github.com/trishume/syntect
+- [x] ~~Blurry transform scaling.~~
+- [x] Add a github logo in the bottom left or right.
+Mabye a 'Made by Bay ❤' or something.
 - [ ] Write a package command that combines all files for shipping.
 Will need to fix paths too!
-- [ ] Blurry transform scaling.
-- [ ] Add a github logo in the bottom left or right.
-Mabye a 'Made by Bay ❤' or something.
 - [ ] Table of contents on right-side of post.
-- [ ] Cleanup margins, there are different ones for paragraphs, tables, code, heading etc..
+- [x] Cleanup margins, there are different ones for paragraphs, tables, code, heading etc..
-- [ ] I didn't realize that `~~~` is used for code blocks.
-Maybe handle that with pulldown_cmark or change it?
-Not sure.

 Nice syntax highting with diffing